cloudfoundry/gorouter/docs/decisions/0002-change-tls-route-pruning-behavior-on-dial-error.md

 ## Status

-Proposed
+Accepted

 ## Context

+This is related to story [#158847588](https://www.pivotaltracker.com/story/show/158847588)

-We had received a bug noting that when route-integrity is turned on we do not prune routes that receive a `Dial` error.
+In the story above, when route-integrity is turned on (soon the default) we do not prune routes that receive a `Dial` error.
-Looking through the code we have special logic in place making it so that there are only two types of errors that result in a
+The code has special logic in place making it so that there are only two types of errors that result in a
 prune: